YairHalberstadt/stronginject/README.md

 Once a call to `Run` or `RunAsync` is complete, any Instance Per Resolution or Instance Per Dependency instances created as part of the call to `Run` or `RunAsync` will be disposed.

+Similiarly when an `Owned<T>` is disposed, any Instance Per Resolution or Instance Per Dependency instances created as part of resolving `T` will be disposed.

-In `RunAsync` if the types implement `IAsyncDisposable` it will be preferred over `IDisposable`. `Dispose` and `DisposeAsync` will not both be called, just `DisposeAsync`.
+In `RunAsync`/`ResolveAsync` if the types implement `IAsyncDisposable` it will be preferred over `IDisposable`. `Dispose` and `DisposeAsync` will not both be called, just `DisposeAsync`.
-In `Run`, `IAsyncDisposable` will be ignored.
+In `Run`/`Resolve`, `IAsyncDisposable` will be ignored.
 Only `Dispose` will ever be called.

-Since an `InstanceProvider<T>` is free to create a new instance every time or return a singleton, StrongInject cannot call dispose directly.
-Instead it calls `InstanceProvider<T>.Release(T instance)`.
+Since both `IFactory<T>` and `InstanceProvider<T>` are free to create a new instance every time or return a singleton, StrongInject cannot call dispose directly.
+Instead it calls `IFactory<T>.Release(T instance)`/`InstanceProvider<T>.Release(T instance)`.
 The instanceProvider is then free to dispose the class or not.
 When referencing the .NET Standard 2.1 package `Release` has a default implementation which does nothing.
 You only need to implement it if you want custom behaviour.
 If you reference the .NET Standard 2.0 package you will need to implement it either way.

 Single Instance dependencies and their dependencies are disposed when the container is disposed.
 If the container implements `IAsyncDisposable` it must be disposed asynchronously even if it also implements `IDisposable`.